chicio/chicio.github.io/_posts/2017-12-07-physically-base-rendering-introduction.md

 ---

-Physically based rendering (PBR) is one of the most advanced and trending field in computer graphics.
+Physically Based Rendering (PBR) is one of the most advanced and trending field in computer graphics.
 PBR uses physically correct lighting and shading models to treat light as it behaves in the real world.
 As a consequence of the fact that what could be seen in a computer graphics application is decided by how light is represented, with PBR it is possible to reach a new level of realism.
 But wait, what do we mean with "physically correct"?
 Before giving an answer and try to give a detail definition of PBR we need to clarify be acquited with some important concept.